hirnidrin/forthune/nucleo-l073rz/blinky/README.md

 * http://jeelabs.org/article/1720a/
 * https://github.com/jeelabs/folie

-The board is loaded with the "spezial" build of the Forth core, see [forthune/cores](https://github.com/hirnidrin/forthune/tree/master/cores)
+The board is loaded with the "spezial" build of the Forth core, see [forthune/cores](https://github.com/hirnidrin/forthune/tree/master/cores).
+I use the USART2 serial connection that is made available by the ST-Link/V2-1 USB-serial adapter of the Nucleo-L073RZ board.